joseamadorg/mercado-shops-/woo-mercado-pago-module/README.txt

 = v2.1.1 (02/08/2016) =
 * Improvements
-	- Decreasing stock for ticket when generating the payment;
 	- Improved log messages when applying discounts;
 	- Added a link to reprint ticket in customer account order page.